Natural Baby Life logo (480 x 130)

 Tongue and lip tie correction

-While surgery isn’t often necessary, it can help improve breastfeeding, especially in cases where the baby isn’t gaining weight properly.
+While surgery isn’t always necessary, it can help improve breastfeeding, especially in cases where the baby isn’t gaining weight properly.
 Surgical correction can also prevent dental or speech problems later in life.

 Smaller bottle nipples can help reduce dribbled milk by limiting the amount of milk flowing into a baby’s mouth at one time.